You can now efile a 2013 Tax Extension on efile.com until Tax Day (April 15, 2014).

 Can I efile or file a tax extension for a previous Tax Year?

 Tax extensions are due on Tax Day every Tax Year.
 After that date, the IRS will no longer accept extension requests for that Tax Year.
-For example, after April 15, 2013, you can no longer file or efile an extension for your 2012 tax return.
+For example, the IRS stopped accepting extensions to file 2012 tax returns on April 15, 2013.

 If you have not filed a tax return for a previous Tax Year, we recommend that you file the return as soon as possible and pay as much as you can.